You are here: Infothek - Blood pressure and diet - Potassium-rich diet to lower high blood pressure

-Potassium-rich diet against high blood pressure
+Potassium-rich diet to lower high blood pressure

 The role of potassium and sodium in the body